 How I stumbled on the energy (and ecological) crisis

-After the first energy crisis in 1973, I joined the alternate technology group at the University of Illinois.
-We built windmills, converted cars to methane and batteries.
-Once we drank a lot of beer and painted the cans black to make a solar collector.
-Alternative energy was not only good for the planet, it was a party!
+So I joined the alternate technology group at the University of Illinois.
+We built windmills and electric cars that ran on batteries.
+Well, not me personally, but I cheered the brainy engineers on.
+I did help build a solar collector though.
+We drank a lot of beer, painted the cans black, and voila!
+A primitive solar collector.
+Alternative energy was not only going to be good for the planet, it was going to be a party!

 Whole Grains – an Essential Post-peak Skill (http://wholegrainalice.com/ )

 Each of us has something different to contribute.
 For me, it was clear the electric grid would grow increasingly unstable.
 Refrigeration will grow less reliable, leading to a need to get enough calories to survive from food that doesn’t need refrigeration.
 The way people have done that for the past 6,000 years is by eating grains, which can be stored and allowed civilization to survive several years of bad harvests in a row.
 Climate change will increase the number of bad harvests, but fortunately the technology to protect grain from pests and decay is much better now than it was in the past.

 I’ve been baking with whole grains for many years.
 I see my own small contribution to the transition as helping people learn how to bake, mill, and store whole grains at home.
 I’ve set up another website to teach these skills (http://wholegrainalice.com/)

 There’s a saying “we’re only 9 meals away from a revolution”.
 The longer hunger can be staved off, the less likely we are to experience a chaotic, violent tipping point when economic collapse, oil shortages, and other disasters increase in the future.